KeitumetsiM18/open5g-on-aws-ec2-KeitumetsiM18/README.md

 K3s is a lightweight Kubernetes distribution designed for resource-constrained environments such as edge computing and IoT systems.
 It simplifies Kubernetes by removing non-essential components while maintaining full Kubernetes functionality.

 The architecture consists of a control plane and worker nodes (agents).
-The control plane manages cluster operations including scheduling, networking, and state management.
-The agents run application workloads and communicate with the control plane.
+In this project, a single-node setup was used, meaning the control plane and workload execution occur on the same node.
+The control plane manages cluster operations such as scheduling, networking, and state management, while also running application workloads.

-K3s uses containerd as its container runtime for managing containers efficiently.
-Networking is handled using Flannel, which creates an overlay network allowing pods across different nodes to communicate with each other.
+K3s uses containerd as its container runtime for efficient container management.
+Networking is handled using Flannel, which provides an overlay network that allows communication between pods across the cluster.

-Ingress traffic is managed using an NGINX Ingress controller, which routes external traffic to services running inside the cluster.
-Storage is provided using the local-path provisioner for dynamic persistent volumes.
+Ingress traffic is managed using the Traefik Ingress controller (default in K3s), which routes external traffic to services running inside the cluster.
+Storage is provided using the local-path provisioner for dynamic persistent volume allocation.
 ---

 ## Deployment Evidence